 Scripting

-What can Scripting do for me anyway?
+What can scripting do for me anyway?

 Look up the title of the currently selected file in the IMDB (Internet Movie Data Base), with a single click.

-Open the first URL contained in the clipboard.
+Open the first URL in the clipboard.

 Copy any file on your computer to "here" (to the current working directory).

-A crash course in Scripting
+A crash course in scripting

 Select menu Scripting | Try Script...

-Paste msg "Hello world!" into the edit box.
+Paste msg "Hello world!"; into the edit box.

 Click OK.